devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/1-coffee-listing.md

   - Users can choose to list all products or just available products.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Simple Coffee Listing"
+  title: "Simple Coffee Listing | Frontend, React project"
-  description: "This challenge is great for working with Front-end libraries like React, Vue,...
+  description: "This project is great for working with Front-end libraries like React, Vue,...
 You will need to implement a reusable card component with different variables based on the data given."
   keywords:
     - "coffee listing"
     - "react"